algolia/autocomplete/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Explain the **motivation** for making this change.
   What existing problem does the pull request solve?
-  Are there any linked issues?
+  Are there any linked issues, references or RFCs?
 -->

 **Result**